Samuel1698/fakeViewport/README.md

 ```

 ### API Integration (Optional)
 The script includes an optional API for remote monitoring.
 It is disabled by default.
 Enable it in the `config.ini` file by setting `USE_API=True` under the `[API]` section.
-Once enabled, restart the script so you can access the script's status remotely (with appropriate network permissions) by navigating to the Thin Client's IP address in your browser.
-For example: `http://[machine's IP]:5000/api`
+Once enabled, run `viewport -a` to toggle the API.
+You can access the script's status remotely (with appropriate network permissions) by navigating to the Thin Client's IP address in your browser.
+For example: `http://[machine's IP]:5000`

 In v2.1.5 I've included a simple page to control the script from your local network.
 The purpose is saving the machine's IP address to your phone/computer while on the same network as the machine.
-Ex: `http://[machine's IP]:5000`.
 You can change the port and the IP address of the Flask server in the `.env` file.

 If you wish to lock it behind a secure token/password, run this:
 ```